BG3-RAW-Mods/bg3-RAW-addon/Druid.md

 - DC 15 for levels 13-15
 - DC 16 for levels 16-20

 Some shapes have multi-attacks, typically bite-claws.
-They will get one attack skill and multi-attack skill.
-When using attack skill (bite), it will unlock another attack skill (claws).
-Usually, it is faster to use multi-attack but on weaker targets, it is not desirable.
+They will get two attack skills and a multi-attack skill.

 The notation "Recharge X- Y" means a monster can use a special ability once and that the ability then has a random chance of recharging during each subsequent round of combat.
 At the start of each of the monster's turns, roll a d6.
 If the roll is one of the numbers in the recharge notation, the monster regains the use of the special ability.
 The ability also recharges when the monster finishes a short or long rest.
 For the Giant Spider, that means you roll a d6 and if it comes up with 5 or 6, then it can use the web attack again.